SuparnaBabu7/Fabric_Projects/Earth Quake [ Medallion Architecture ]/About Project.md

-# 🌍 Earthquake Data Engineering with Microsoft Fabric
+# 🌍 Earthquake Data Engineering Project with Microsoft Fabric

 A complete end-to-end data pipeline project using **Microsoft Fabric**, built on real-time **Earthquake API data**.
 This project follows the **Medallion Architecture** (Bronze → Silver → Gold) and culminates in an interactive **Power BI** dashboard.